 You can see the island in about two days.
 Here’s the must-do list to get the full island experience:

 1. Drive over the Mackinac Bridge.

 OK, so this isn’t on the island.
 But driving over the world’s fifth largest suspension bridge is an experience unto itself.
 I’d hate for you to be that close to the bridge and miss out on driving it.
-The view of The Straits of Mackinac from the bridge are amazing.
+This is likely how you’ll get your first look at Mackinac Island.
+The views of The Straits of Mackinac from the bridge are amazing.
 It’s also impressive when you look down, and all you see below you are the waves of lakes Michigan and Huron churning and crashing into each other.

 2. Take a ferry to the island.

-Yeah, you don’t really have much choice about this bucket list item.
-I suppose you could swim, but it’s about six miles across the cold, choppy water from St. Ignace.
+You don’t really have much choice about this bucket list item.
+I suppose you could swim, but it’s about six miles across cold, choppy water to Mackinac Island from St. Ignace.
 If you have your own boat, that’s always an option.
 Otherwise you can fly into the island’s commuter airport, but that’s an unnecessary expense.
 So I recommend the ferries.
 You can take the ferry from either side of the bridge.
 They depart from Mackinaw City on the south end of the Mackinac Bridge and St. Ignace on the north end.
 On the boat ride, you’ll see more spectacular views, and you’ll be able to say you crossed the Great Lakes by boat.

 3. Take horse-powered transportation.

 Like I said, there aren’t any cars allowed on the island.
 It’s about 3.75 square miles all together and 8 miles in circumference.
 You can take a horse-drawn taxi to get around town or go on a guided tour around the island in a carriage.
 If you prefer to be in the driver’s seat, visit the one of the liveries to rent a horse and buggy or see the island by horseback.
 There are around 500 horses that call the island home during the peak season.